airgradienthq/arduino/docs/local-server.md

 #### Avoiding Conflicts with Configuration on AirGradient Server

-If the monitor is set up on the AirGradient dashboard, it will also receive configurations from there.
+If the monitor is set up on the AirGradient dashboard, it will also receive the configuration parameters from there.
 In case you do not want this, please set `configurationControl` to `local`.
 In case you set it to `cloud` and want to change it to `local`, you need to make a factory reset.

 #### Configuration Parameters (GET/PUT)